Skip to Content

 Procedure

-1. Schedule the checkout with the RA at least 24 hours in advance of the checkout.
+1. Schedule your checkout with your RA at least 24 hours in advance.

-4. Bag all trash and place it in designated trash areas.
+4. Bag and dispose of all trash in designated trash areas.

-6. Return all furniture in the room to its original arrangement.
+6. Return all furniture to its original arrangement.

-9. Return the keys to the RA.
-Failures to return the keys will result in a re-key charge.
+9. Return all keys to the RA.
+Failure to return the keys will result in a lock replacement charge.

-12. Contact the mailroom at 817-531-4409 for forwarding information.
-Mail will not be held for former residents and will be returned to the sender.
+10. Update your mailing address with the Mailroom at 817-531-4409.
+Mail is not held for former residents and will be returned to sender.

 Lock-Out Policy